 At 27, Vincent Van Gogh failed as a missionary and decided to go to art school.

 At 28, J.K.
-Rowling was a suicidal single parent living on welfare.
+Rowling was a struggling single parent living on welfare.

 At 30, Harrison Ford was a carpenter.